heyjaywilson/peakfit/README.md

 - [x] Swipe to delete set
 - [x] Swipe to delete exercise from a list
 - [x] Swipe to repeat set
+- [ ] Show exercises done on a calendar
 - [ ] Timer for break
 - [ ] Settings for timer
 - [ ] Settings for weight units
-- [ ] Show exercises done on a calenda

 ## Non user facing tasks
 - [ ] Implement logger